Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksBoth cards have the same power consumption.Memory BandwidthTheoretically, the Radeon HD 6950 2GB should perform much faster than the GeForce GTX 465 overall. (explain)
+Power Usage and Theoretical BenchmarksBoth cards have the same power consumption.Memory BandwidthTheoretically speaking, the Radeon HD 6950 2GB is 56% quicker than the GeForce GTX 465 overall, due to its higher bandwidth. (explain)

-Texel RateThe Radeon HD 6950 2GB will be quite a bit (about 164%) faster with regards to anisotropic filtering than the GeForce GTX 465. (explain)
+Texel RateThe Radeon HD 6950 2GB is a lot (approximately 164%) faster with regards to texture filtering than the GeForce GTX 465. (explain)

-Pixel RateIf using high levels of AA is important to you, then the Radeon HD 6950 2GB is superior to the GeForce GTX 465, and very much so. (explain)
+Pixel RateIf running with a high screen resolution is important to you, then the Radeon HD 6950 2GB is the winner, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison